canonical/starlark/README.md

-- Detail the constraints, addd a link to the doc

 # Starlark in Go

 [![Go Tests](https://github.com/canonical/starlark/actions/workflows/tests.yml/badge.svg)](https://github.com/canonical/starlark/actions/workflows/tests.yml)
 [![Go Reference](https://pkg.go.dev/badge/github.com/canonical/starlark.svg)](https://pkg.go.dev/github.com/canonical/starlark)

-This is a fork of Google's _Starlark in Go_ project, maintained by Canonical, which adds safety constaints to the language.
+This is a fork of Google's _Starlark in Go_ project, maintained by Canonical, which adds safety constraints to the language.
 It is developed to be a mostly-drop-in replacement for upstream Starlark, with a small number of reasonable [breaking changes](#breaking-changes).

 Starlark in Go is an interpreter for Starlark, implemented in Go.